qf3l3k/obsidian-data-fetcher/README.md

 - [ ] Cache browser
 - [X] Cache cleaner
 - [X] Save query results as static text
+- [ ] Pulling data from endpoints into properties
 - [ ] ... some other not yet known features

+## BUGS
+- [ ] Fix error reporting when data fetching failed - unreadable at the moment

 ## Support